ChiefBradley/PicoTOUCH/README.md

 - The page is web-app ready, and can be saved to the iOS homescreen and run just like an app—sound and all.
 - Touch controls have been successfully implemented and are in a usable state, including the in-game pause function.
 - Supports both portrait and landscape orientations.
 - Supports phone and tablet screen sizes.
+- Includes a curated 15-cart library.

 ## To-Do
 ### // Things to Fix
 - Menu button on tablets in portrait mode.
-- Limit touch input to button areas.
 - Layouts on non-iOS mobile devices.
+- ~~Limit touch input to button areas.~~

 ### // Things to Add
 - Prefer external audio.
 - Mute button.

-### // Stretch Goals
-- Add a curated cart library and the ability to change carts on-the-fly through the menu.
+- Add the ability to change games on-the-fly without restarting the app/reloading the page.